 Course information and restrictions

-Faculty Websites Students can visit the faculty and department websites for course information.
+- Students can visit the faculty and department websites for course information

-Postgraduate applicants In general, the exchange is limited to coursework only and does not include thesis writing and supervision.
+- Postgraduate applicants: exchange is limited to coursework only and does not include thesis writing and supervision

 Full course load information